Political Science 3300

 3. Collaborating, without authorization, with

-person during an examination or in preparing academic work.
+another person during an examination or in preparing academic

 work.